 It is no secret that Chief Marketing Officers have a lot of responsibilities on their plates.
-From creating, communicating, organizing, and delivering valuable offerings to clients and business partners, CMOs must wear multiple hats in an effort to help their companies grow and succeed.
-With all of these daily tasks, it is no wonder that so many CMOs let marketing compliance issues lapse.
+From creating, communicating, organizing and delivering valuable offerings to clients and business partners, CMOs must wear multiple hats in an effort to help their companies grow and succeed.
+With all of these daily tasks, it's easy to understand why CMOs let marketing compliance issues lapse.

 - Blog style copywriting may misrepresent facts.
 Spending on native ads continues to increase.
 This popular form of advertising needs to be carefully monitored to ensure that it doesn't misrepresent facts.
 Copywriting efforts must not skew data to the advantage of your company.
 When publishing your native ad, the paid nature of the article must be made clear to consumers.

 - Real-time content offers possibilities -- and challenges.
 Real-time content is a new marketing technique allowing companies to publish content to live feeds and share their content faster than ever.
 However, just as companies ensure that their call centers adhere to compliance regulations, they need to make sure that their real-time publishing efforts are compliant.
 If you want to publish real-time content, then you need to deploy monitoring programs and other programs to effectively mitigate risk.

 - Federal regulators and State AGs are still enforcing consumer protection.
 In today's world of consumer protection and consumer rights, the reputational risks and monetary stakes are high.
 Government agencies are turning to technology to root our potential problems, and companies should do the same.
 Companies need to proactively take the steps needed to meet compliance regulations and avoid consumer complaints, while simultaneously meeting established compliance regulations.
 Automated technologies can make this process seamless and efficient.